 A) We have created a comprehensive testing platform designed to make testing your horse much easier.
-You may click here to see a larger view of the complete menu and look through all of the tests currently included.
+You may click here to see a larger view of the comparison menu and look through all of the tests currently included in each package.
 Updates occur frequently, so please stay tuned.

 Q) What's included in the $159 DNA Minipanel PLUS?

-A) All of the traits from the DNA Minipanel PLUS "Warmblood" Fragile Foal Syndrome, Hoof Wall Separation Disease, Hydrocephalus, "Roaring" (Recurrent Laryngeal Neuropathy), Squamous Cell Carcinoma, LCORL, Curly Coat, and Sunshine (new dilute color).
+A) All of the traits from the DNA Minipanel PLUS "Warmblood" Fragile Foal Syndrome, Hoof Wall Separation Disease, Hydrocephalus, "Roaring" (Recurrent Laryngeal Neuropathy), Squamous Cell Carcinoma, LCORL, Curly Coat, Sunshine (new dilute color) and more!

 Q) Do I get a kit in the mail?

 A) No - you have all you need at the time of purchase!
 Once you've completed your payment transaction, you will be provided with a pre-filled Sample Submission Form.
 The form will have all of the information you provided for the horse being tested, along with instructions for where to place the hair sample.
 Just print, pull hair, and send it in to us.

 Q) Do I need to send a blood sample?

 A) No. Our testing can be performed using the DNA extracted from hair roots, so there is no blood, pain, needles or expensive shipping necessary.
 Hair samples are incredibly stable as long as they are kept dry and below 80 degrees Fahrenheit.